mart-anthony-stark/Reactive-OS/README.md

 Using the two in conjunction is one of the fastest ways to build a web app.

-React OS is a desktop environment UI built in ReactJS.
+Reactive OS is a desktop environment UI built in ReactJS.
 This UI simulates computer features such as opening an application, context menu, widgets, and even browsing the internet.

 <br>Developed by: <strong>Mart Anthony Salazar</strong>